thunderbird/webext-docs/cloudFile.rst

       :name: ``id``
       :type: (integer)

-      An identifier for this file
+      An identifier for this file.

    .. api-member::
       :name: ``name``
       :type: (string)

-      Filename of the file to be transferred
+      Filename of the file to be transferred.

 .. _cloudFile.CloudFileAccount: